abworrall/eclipse-hdr/README.md

 If you stuck your camera on a tripod and took a bunch of exposure-bracketed photos during totality, then the sun & moon will have moved a little between each frame.

-The alignment stage figures out how to compensate for this, trying various translations and rotations to find where the images agree the most.
+The alignment stage compensates for this, trying various translations and rotations to find where the images agree the most.
 It performs sub-pixel alignment, using Catmull Rom interpolation as needed.

 ## 2. Image fusion